James Joseph Dresnok: Personal life and marriages

 In December 1959, Dresnok married Kathleen Ringwood, a 19-year-old from New York City.
 In Crossing the Line, Dresnok explains that after getting married at a young age, he was deployed in West Germany for two years while she remained in the U.S. He prided himself on "truly loving her and being loyal to her", but when he returned, he found out that she was already in another relationship.
 He was quoted as saying, "The good thing was that she did not get pregnant by me because I had promised that I would never abandon my children."
 However, they remained married until after his defection in 1962.
-She filed for divorce the next year, citing "wilful desertion" on his part as grounds.
+She filed for divorce the next year, citing "willful desertion" on his part as grounds.

 Dresnok was married twice more after defecting to North Korea.
-His first marriage was to a Romanian woman, Doina Bumbea (referred to as "Dona" in Jenkins' autobiography), with whom he had two sons, Theodore "Ted" Ricardo Dresnok (born 1980) and James Gabriel Dresnok (born c.
+His second marriage was to a Romanian woman, Doina Bumbea (referred to as "Dona" in Jenkins's autobiography), with whom he had two sons, Theodore "Ted" Ricardo Dresnok (born 1980) and James Gabriel Dresnok (born c.
 1982).
 Bumbea supposedly worked at the Romanian Embassy, but some accounts say that she never worked there and was in fact an abductee who had been taken by the North Korean secret service.
 According to Bumbea's family, she was living in Italy as an art student when she vanished, after telling people that she had met a man who promised to help arrange exhibitions of her art in Asia.
 After viewing Crossing the Line and seeing one of Dresnok's sons, Bumbea's brother stated he bore a startling resemblance to his missing sister.
 According to Jenkins' book, Bumbea was abducted in order to be the wife of one of the American deserters.
 The Romanian Foreign Affairs Ministry's website says that in 2007 the Romanian Government had requested an explanation for Bumbea's abduction from the North Korean government.
 However, no response was provided to Romania.
 Bumbea reportedly died of lung cancer in 1997.